RyanNguyenGit/Fest/README.md

 # Fest
-Fest is a full stack web application inspired by Facebook's Event feature which allows users to create, manage or explore events.
+Fest is a full stack web application which allows event organisers to create, manage or explore events.